jonnonz1/nz-statute-book/acts/public/2012/national-animal-identification-and-tracing-act-2012.md

-(1) Subsection (2) applies to regulations under section 62 that— (a) are made on or after 1 January and before 1 July in the same year; and (b) are not revoked with effect before or on 1 July in the next year; and (c) are not stopped from having effect before or on 1 July in the next year by the application of section 5 of the Regulations (Disallowance) Act 1989; and
+(1) Subsection (2) applies to regulations under section 62 that— (a) are made on or after 1 January and before 1 July in the same year; and (b) are not revoked with effect before or on 1 July in the next year; and (c) are not stopped from having effect before or on 1 July in the next year by the application of section 42 of the Legislation Act 2012; and
-  (d) will not be stopped from having effect before or on 1 July in the next year by the application of section 5 of the Regulations (Disallowance) Act 1989.
+  (d) will not be stopped from having effect before or on 1 July in the next year by the application of section 42 of the Legislation Act 2012.
 (2) The regulations are deemed to have been revoked at the close of 30 June in the next year unless they have been confirmed by an Act of Parliament passed before or on that day.
-(3) Subsection (4) applies to regulations under section 62 that— (a) are made on or after 1 July and before or on 31 December in the same year; and (b) are not revoked with effect before or on 1 January in the year after the next year; and (c) are not stopped from having effect before or on 1 January in the year after the next year by the application of section 5 of the Regulations (Disallowance) Act 1989; and
+(3) Subsection (4) applies to regulations under section 62 that— (a) are made on or after 1 July and before or on 31 December in the same year; and (b) are not revoked with effect before or on 1 January in the year after the next year; and (c) are not stopped from having effect before or on 1 January in the year after the next year by the application of section 42 of the Legislation Act 2012; and
-  (d) will not be stopped from having effect before or on 1 January in the year after the next year by the application of section 5 of the Regulations (Disallowance) Act 1989.
+  (d) will not be stopped from having effect before or on 1 January in the year after the next year by the application of section 42 of the Legislation Act 2012.
 (4) The regulations are deemed to have been revoked at the close of 31 December in the year after the year in which they were made unless they have been confirmed by an Act of Parliament passed before or on that day.

 ### 65 Failure to pay